In an Emergency (not 999) and between the hours of 6.30 pm and 8.30am, please ring 111

 What if I’m not registered with a Walsall GP?

 If you are not a registered patient at a Walsall GP, you will not be able to access these out-of-hours appointments.
-More information about these services can be found on Walsall CCG’s website: www.walsallccg.nhs.uk.
+More information about these services can be found on Black Country and West Birmingham CCG’s website: https://www.blackcountryandwestbirmccg.nhs.uk/.

 When should I use the Hubs?